 Countries pledged to devote $30 billion over the next three years to helping the world’s poorest countries deal with climate change.
 They also set a goal of raising $100 billion annually for climate assistance by 2020; that, however, is far more aspirational, and these funds would likely be tilted toward mitigation.

-And all countries agreed to report their domestic emissions targets and mitigation actions in an international schedule, with each
+And all countries agreed to report their domestic emissions targets and mitigation actions in an international schedule, with each state’s efforts subject to review.
+This review process is to be defined, but if it involves analytical heft and mandatory cooperation, then such a system may provide the kind

 - Full website and iPad access